A Formation Crisis of Repeating Partial Tidal Disruption Events: Tidal Disruptions in Loss cones

 In the full loss cone regime, stars follow a uniform distribution in $J^2\propto r_{\rm p}$ \citep{Cohn1978}.
 A fraction $2r_{\rm t}/a$ of stars reside in the loss cone and get fully or partially disrupted within one orbital period, resulting in full TDEs or non-repeating pTDEs, respectively.
 The differential disruption rate in this regime is therefore \be \frac{d}{dr} R_\star\Big|_{r=a} = \frac{1}{T_{\rm obt}(a)} \frac{2r_{\rm t}}{a} \frac{ d N_\star(r)}{dr} = C_\star \left(\frac{a}{a_{\rm full}} \right)^{-9/4} \ , \ee where we have used the continuity condition of the differential disruption rate at $a=a_{\rm full}$ in the second equal sign.
 Consequently, we obtain the total disruption rate in the full loss cone regime as \be R_{\rm tot, full} = \int_{a_{\rm full}}^{r_{\rm h}} \frac{dR_\star}{dr} \ dr = \frac{4}{5} C_\star a_{\rm full} \left[1- (a_{\rm full}/r_{\rm h})^{5/4} \right] \ , \ee for $a_{\rm full} < r_{\rm h}$ and $R_{\rm tot, full}=0$ for $a_{\rm full} > r_{\rm h}$.

 In summary, the total disruption rate contributed by stars in both full and empty loss cone regimes is \be R_{\rm tot} = R_{\rm tot, empty} + R_{\rm tot, full} \approx C_\star r_{\rm h}\ , \ee where we have used Eqs.~(\ref{eq:full_empty}, \ref{eq:R_empty}, \ref{eq:R_full}) and the approximation sign is accurate to percent level for $M_\bullet>10^5 M_\odot$.
-Specifically, the full loss cone regime contributes $\leq 4/9$ ($=2/9$ “full TDEs” $+2/9$ “non-repeating pTDEs”) of star disruptions, and the remaining $\geq 5/9$ disruptions (“rpTDEs”) are from the empty loss cone regime.
+Specifically, the full loss cone regime contributes $\leq 4/9$ ($= 2/9$ “full TDEs” +$2/9$ “non-repeating pTDEs” if the critical disruption radius for pTDEs is exactly $2r_{\rm t}$ ) of star disruptions, and the remaining $\geq 5/9$ disruptions (“rpTDEs”) are from the empty loss cone regime.
 Note that we count rpTDEs by the number of stars disrupted in a series of disruptions, instead of the number of observable flares produced.
 In practice, only rpTDEs with short orbital period ($T_{\rm obt} \lesssim 10$ yr) can be identified as rpTDEs, which are the focus of this work.